Oh, excuse me, I’m sorry. He has autism.

 You turned around to glare at us a few times.
 I tried to get him to calm down.
 I felt hot and tired and aggravated and judged.

 I glared back and hissed that he had autism and then you said it didn’t mean we could cut the line but I never wanted to cut the line.

 I was asking you to see my son.

 He couldn’t hold a fork, or button his pants, or explain why he screamed every time we took a right out of the driveway inside of a left.

-Waiting in long lines was very hard for him, even to see the lions.
+Waiting in long lines was very hard for him, even to see the beloved Santa.

 I’ve thought about our exchange off and on for almost a decade.

-Neither of us were our best selves that muggy afternoon—me, all narrowed eyes and gritted teeth, you and your determined march toward equity and fairness.
+Neither of us were our best selves that afternoon—me, all narrowed eyes and gritted teeth, you and your determined march toward fairness.

 There is no such thing as fair.